gradikay/Gradi-Project/README.md

 ![My Personal Logo](https://github.com/gradikay/Gradi-Kayamba-Project/blob/master/gradiLogoOrange.png)

 ##
 Welcome to my portfolio! ⚡️ I'm a passionate full-stack web developer specializing in both Web 2.0 and Web 3.0 technologies.
-Here you will find some of my key projects, skills, and ways to get in touch with me.
+Here you will find some of my key projects, skills.

 ## About Me 👨‍💻

 I am an experienced front-end developer with expertise in HTML, CSS, and JavaScript.
-I also have a strong background in Java and Solidity, enabling me to create robust and secure applications.
-I am particularly interested in building solutions that require minimal ongoing work and generate passive income.
+I also have a strong background in Solidity, enabling me to create robust and secure applications.

 ## Skills 🌟🌟🌟🌟🌟